-Dr. Stephanie Peltz completed her naturopathic studies at the Boucher Institute of Naturopathic Medicine in New Westminster, BC in 2008.
+Dr. Stephanie Peltz, ND completed her naturopathic studies at the Boucher Institute of Naturopathic Medicine in New Westminster, BC in 2008.
 Prior to this, she received a Bachelor of Science in Chemistry at McGill University in Montreal.

-In addition to her work as a naturopathic physician, Dr. Peltz is a certified yoga instructor and birth doula.
+In addition to her work as a naturopathic doctor, Dr. Peltz has a background as a certified yoga instructor and birth doula.
 These additional qualifications inform her naturopathic practice and help her to provide unique and holistic care to her patients.

-Dr. Peltz has a family naturopathic practice that utilizes the core naturopathic treatment modalities.
+Dr. Peltz has a family naturopathic practice with a specific skill set in fertility, pregnancy, and pediatrics.
+She utilizes the core naturopathic treatment modalities in her work with her patients.
 She combines clinical nutrition, herbal medicine, lifestyle counselling, and acupuncture in her treatment protocols.
-She also maintains additional certification in intravenous therapies, prescription medicine, and craniosacral therapy.
+She also maintains additional certification in intravenous therapies, prescription medicine, and is trained in craniosacral therapy through the Upledger Institute.

 I was born in 1978 in Toronto, Ontario as the youngest of two girls.
 From an early age I had a keen interest and ability in science and math.
 Even as a child this meant a curiosity about health and how the body works.
 Many of my close family members held careers in the helping professions (especially in mental health).
 My instincts told me my background would one day lead me to look after people, but the specifics were still undefined.